A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Solving polynomial systems over finite fields

 Indeed, as a consequence of Proposition \ref{uniqueGB}, we can choose the most efficient monomial orderings as DegRevLex to solve a polynomial system with a single or no solutions.
 Moreover, when $V_\FF(J)$ consists of few solutions, note that the cost for obtaining them is again essentially that of computing a DegRevLex-\Gr\ basis of $J + L$.
 In fact, for computing $V_\FF(J) = V(J + L)$ one needs to convert such a basis into a Lex-\Gr\ basis by means of the FGLM-algorithm \cite{FGLM} which has complexity $\cO(n k^3)$ where $k = \# V_\FF(J) = \dim_\FF R/(J + L)$.
 If the integer $k$ is small, such complexity is dominated by the cost of computing the DegRevLex-\Gr\ basis.

-A precise estimation of such cost is generally difficult but it is known that the worst case is doubly exponential for fields of characteristic zero.
-If $\FF = \GF(q)$ and hence $V_\FF(J) = V(J + L)$ is a finite set, algorithms for computing DegRevLex-\Gr\ bases using linear algebra have a complexity formula \cite{BFS,BFP} of the form
+A precise estimation of such cost is generally difficult but it is known that the worst case for any monomial ordering is doubly exponential in the number of variables \cite{Du}.
+If $\FF = \GF(q)$ and hence $V_\FF(J) = V(J + L)$ is a finite set, algorithms for computing DegRevLex-\Gr\ bases using linear algebra have a complexity formula (see, for instance, \cite{BFSY,BFP2}) of the form

-where $2 < \omega\leq 3$ is the linear algebra exponent, that is, $\cO(n^\omega)$ is the complexity for solving a linear system in $n$ variables and $d_s$ is the {\em solving degree}, that is, the highest degree of the S-polynomials involved in a complete \Gr\ basis computation.
+where $2 < \omega\leq 3$ is the linear algebra exponent, that is, $\cO(n^\omega)$ is the complexity for solving a linear system in $n$ variables and $d_s$ is the {\em solving degree}, that is, the highest degree of the S-polynomials involved in a complete \Gr\ basis computation (see, for instance, \cite{CaGo}).

 Note that $\binom{n + d_s}{d_s}$ is the number of monomials in $n$ variables of degree $\leq d_s$.
 It refers to the number of columns of the so-called ``Macaulay matrices'' where polynomials are viewed as vectors of their coefficients with respect to the monomial basis.